-Amounts due from banks home to enslowers, investment securities measured at amortised cost
+Amounts due from hanks loans to customers, investment securities measured at amortised sost

-The Company only measures amounts due from banks, loans to customers and other financial investments at amortised cost if both of the following conditions are met:
+The Group only measures amounts due from banks, loans to customers and other financial investments at amortised cost if both of the following conditions are met:

-- a financial asset is held within a business model whose objective is to hold assets to collect contractual cash flows; - its contractual terms give rise on specified dates to each flows that are solely payments of principal and interest on the principal amount outstanding (SPFI).
+- a financial asset is held within a business model whose objective is to hold assets to collect contractual cash flows; - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding (SPPI).

-These terms are detailed below:
+These terms are detailed below.

-Basiness model assessment
+Business model assessment

-The Company determines its business model at the level that best reflects how it manages groups of financial assets to achieve its business objective.
+The Group determines its business model at the level that best reflects how it manages groups of financial assets to achieve its business objective.

-The Company's business model is not assessed at the level of individual instruments but at a higher level of aggregated portfolios and is based on observable factors, such as:
+The Group's business model is not assessed at the level of individual instruments but at a higher level of aggregated portfolios and is based on observable factors, such as:

-- bow the performance of the business model and the financial assets held within that business model is evaluated and how this information is reported to the key management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how managers of the business are compensated e.g. whether compensation is based on the fair value of the assers managed or the contractual cash flows collected; - the expected frequency, volume and timing of sales are also important aspects of the Company's business model assessment.
+- how the performance of the business model and the financial assets held within that business model is evaluated and how this information is reported to the key management; - the risks that affect the performance of the business model (and the financial assets held within that business model) and how those risks are managed; - how managers of the business are compensated e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected; - the expected frequency, volume and timing of sales are also important aspects of the Group's business model

 The business model assessment is based on reasonably expected scenarios without taking 'worst case' or 'stress case' scenarios into account.
-If cash flows after initial recognition are realised in a way that is different from the Company's original expectations, the Company does not change the classification of the remaining financial assets held in that business model, but incorporates such information when assessing newly originated or newly purchased financial assets going forward.
+If cash flows after initial recognition are realised in a way that is different from the Group's original expectations, the Group does not change the classification of the remaining financial assets held in that business model but incorporates such information when assessing newly originated or newly purchased financial assets going forward.

-"Tolely payments of principal and interest on the principal amount outstanding" test (SPPI test)
+"Solely payments of principal and interest on the principal amount outstanding" test (SPPI test)

-As a second step of its classification process, the Company assesses the contractual terms of the financial asset to identify whether the contractual cash flows on an asset are 'solely payments of principal and interest on the principal amount outstanding' (i.e. whether they meet the SPPI test).
+As a second step of its classification process, the Group assesses the contractual terms of the financial asset to identify whether the contractual cash flows on an asset are 'solely payments of principal and interest on the principal amount outstanding' (i.e. whether they meet the SPPI test).

-"Principal" for the purpose of this test is defined as the fair value of the financial asset on initial recognition and may change over the life of the financial asset (for example, if there are repayments of principal or amortisation of the premium/discount).
+'Principal' for the purpose of this test is defined as the fair value of the financial asset on initial recognition and may change over the life of the financial asset (for example, if there are repayments of principal or amortisation of the premium/discount).

 The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.
-To make the SPPI assessment, the Company applies judgment and considers relevant factors such as the currency in which the financial asset is denominated, and the period for which the interest rate is set.
+To make the SPPI assessment, the Group applies judgment and considers relevant factors such as the currency in which the financial asset is denominated, and the period for which the interest rate is set.

-In contrast, contractual terms that introduce a more than de minimis exposure to risks or volatility in the contractual cash flows that are unrelated to a basic lending arrangement do not give rise to contractual cash flows that are solely payments of principal and interest on the amount outstanding.
+In contrast, contractual terms that introduce a more than de minimis exposure to risks or volatility in the contractual cash flows that are solely payments of principal and interest on the amount outstanding.
 In such cases, the financial asset is required to be measured at FVTPL.